-During the training program there is considerable communication needed between the Instructor, Program Leader and apprentices.
-Apprentices will be scheduled to meet one-on-one with the Program Leader regularly throughout the program to review program performance and discuss personal professional development topics.
-During the 11-week training program and the 2000 hour registered apprenticeship apprentices are evaluated on the following behavioral competencies.
-Apprentices who are having difficulties in the classroom or practicum setting may be required to meet with the Program Leader more often.
+During the training program there is considerable communication needed between the instructor, Program Leader and trainees.
+Trainees will be scheduled to meet one-on-one with the Program Leader regularly throughout the program to review program performance and discuss professional development topics.
+Trainees who are having difficulties in the classroom or practicum setting may be required to meet with the Program Leader more often.
+During the 12-week training program and the 2,000-hour registered apprenticeship, trainees/apprentices are evaluated on the following competencies.